ijoshsmith/function-composition-in-swift/README.md

 Bag,Beg,Bug
 Car,Cat
 ```
-The last row (G,H) is invalid because it has only two values.
+The last row (Car,Cat) is invalid because it has two values.

 The following functions would do the trick.
 ```swift